ABS Reduces Motorcycle Crashes, Says IIHS

 A motorcycle is a different beast than an automobile.
-The rider is always exposed to the elements and is largely unprotected, save for whatever riding gear they choose to don before hopping on their two-wheeled mode of transport.
-But although Anti-lock braking systems are just now beginning to become mainstream on motorcycles, the systems have been available since 1981 when BMW offered the first motorcycle with ABS.
+The rider is always exposed to the elements, and they are largely unprotected, save for whatever riding gear they choose to don before hopping on their two-wheeled mode of transport.
+Although Anti-lock braking systems are just now beginning to become mainstream on motorcycles, the systems have been available since 1981 when BMW offered the first motorcycle with ABS.

 As we said earlier, a motorcycle is different than an automobile.
 While locking up the brakes on a car results in a skid, doing so on a motorcycle can result in the loss of balance by a rider, resulting in a low-side crash that can turn deadly in an instant due to the exposed nature of the rider.
 This is true even if you would’ve stopped in time in a car that didn’t have anti-lock brakes.
 ABS systems allow a rider to apply the brakes with maximum pressure and have no danger of locking up either of the wheels.

 “We already knew that motorcycle ABS cuts crashes.
 What this study shows is that ABS may help compensate for beginners’ mistakes,” says HLDI Vice President Matt Moore.
 “At the same time, riders with more experience also reap large benefits from the technology.”